OpenMined/PySyft/docs/source/guides/data-owner/00-deploy-domain.rst

    In:

    # run this cell
-   ! hagrid check --wait --silent
+   ! hagrid check localhost:9038 --silent

-   ! echo "\n✅ Step Complete\n"

    Out: